hakbar0/The-Portal-Test/README.md

 ## Running the tests

-To run tests navigate to the root folder and run npm t.
+To run tests, navigate to the root folder and run npm t.

 ```
 npm run test